 The establishment of Raue LLP is based on the partners’ conviction that a flexible, medium-sized organization is the best platform for serving their clients’ interests.

-Today, a team of more than sixty Raue attorneys work out of our offices at Potsdamer Platz, providing comprehensive legal advice to our clients.
+Today, a team of more than seventy Raue attorneys work out of our offices at Potsdamer Platz, providing comprehensive legal advice to our clients.